-I’m a postdoctoral researcher in the Max Planck Institute for the Physics of Complex Systems (MPI-PKS, Dresden, Germany) in the Biological Physics Division.
+I’m a Project Leader working at the Max Planck Institute for the Physics of Complex Systems (MPI-PKS, Dresden, Germany) in the Biological Physics Division.

 I currently work in collaboration with the Max Planck Institute for Cell Biology and Genetics (MPI-CBG, Dresden, Germany), the Biotechnology Center (BIOTEC, Dresden, Germany), the Vodafone Chair of Mobile Communication Systems (Dresden, Germany) and the Center for Advancing Electronics Dresden.
 I’m member of Grupo Interdisciplinar de Sistemas Complejos (GISC, Madrid, Spain).

 GRC Prize for excellent poster presentation

 I received the GRC Prize for excellent poster presentation in the prestigious Gordon Research Conference ``Stochastic Physics in Biology``, which took place in Ventura (California) on 8-13 Jan 2017.

 The prize was awarded for my poster contribution entitled ¨Decision Making in the Arrow of Time¨ (coauthored with Izaak Neri, Meik Dörpinghaus, Heinrich Meyr and Frank Jülicher).

 Soft Matter dedicates a special collection to the recent work of leading researchers in the field who are in the earlier stages of their careers.
 The collection showcases both experimental and theoretical work from around the globe and features investigations across a wide diversity of soft materials, including polymers, liquid crystals, nanoparticles, foams, emulsions and biological matter.

 In the 2017 edition, the collection Emerging Investigators recognizes our work with the publication of our review article on colloidal heat engines.

 I. A. Martínez, É. Roldán, L. Dinis, and R. A. Rica